-This got me thinking about if the bacteria or ‘microbiome’ in our gut could have anything to do with male pattern hair loss.
+This got me thinking about if the bacteria or ‘microbiome’ in our gut could have anything to do with male pattern balding.

 At the moment all I can do is speculate, but in the coming months I plan to do much more research into gut flora, good and bad bacteria and learn about the chemicals that the bacteria excrete.

-It’s clear that environmental circumstances do play a determining role in hair loss – because we see that indigenous populations don’t suffer from male pattern baldness in any way similar to Western men.
+It’s clear that environmental circumstances do play a determining role in hair health – because we see that indigenous populations don’t suffer from male pattern baldness in any way similar to Western men.

-So, yes, genes do play a role in hair fall, but that is only the predisposition to hair loss.
+So, yes, genes do play a role in hair fall, but that is only the predisposition to pattern baldness.